Journal- and article-level metrics

 Article and issue types

-Evaluating differences between average citations per item type, and/or per article in distinct issue types, may raise points for consideration when setting the future strategy of your journal.
+Evaluating differences between the average citations of different types of article and issue may raise points for consideration when determining the future strategy of your journal.
 You can do this using the Scopus citation tracker.

 - Key articles are those that exceed a set threshold of citations.
 The proportion of "key" articles in your journal can indicate whether improvements are needed in attracting top research and authors.
-The number of years over which incoming citations are counted, and the level at which an article begins to be considered 'key', will vary per subject area and/or journal.
+The number of years over which incoming citations are counted, and the level at which an article begins to be considered "key", will vary depending on the subject area and journal.

 - Uncited content represents the less well-received articles in a journal.
 High quality content that is useful to the community and supports the development of the field is generally indicated by citation inflow.
 Reductions in the proportion of uncited articles can indicate improvements in overall journal quality.
 The time after which an article is considered uncited, and the desirable level of uncited content, will vary depending on the journal and field.

 In case of any questions about the above or how to make best use of the resources mentioned, please contact your publisher.